bpaquet/ngx_http_enhanced_memcached_module/README.markdown

 This module is based on the standard [Nginx Memcached module](http://wiki.nginx.org/HttpMemcachedModule), with some additonal features :

-* Send custom http headers to client when using memcached cache.
-Http headers are stored in memcached, before body data.
+* Send custom http headers, like `Content-Type`, `Last-Modified`.
+Http headers are stored in memcached, with your body data.
-* Hash keys before inserting ou reading into memcached : allow to use very large keys
+* Hash keys to use large keys (> 250 chars, memcached limit)
-* Store data into memcached, with expire time, through http.
-You can use the `add` or `set` memcached command.
+* Store data into memcached, via HTTP request to nginx
-* Delete data from memcached
+* Delete data from memcached, via HTTP request to nginx
-* Flush memcached
+* Flush memcached, via HTTP request to nginx
-* Get memcached'stats
+* Get memcached'stats, via HTTP request to nginx
 * Manage key namespaces, for partial memcached flush
 * Reply `304 Not Modified` for request with `If-Modified-Since` headers and content with `Last-Modified` in cache